termsurf/tree/readme.md

 y{x}z-/{foo{{bar(baz)}-boom[beep]}}
 ```

-You should really write code like this, but the compiler should be able
+You should not write code like this, but the compiler should be able to
-to probably handle most of it.
+handle it anyways.

 ## Syntax Highlighter Installation